Getting lost in the woods is scary, but armed with these survival tips, you can stay focused and determined to get back home safely!

 In this article:

-- When You Get Lost in the Woods
+- If You Get Lost in the Woods

-Lost in the Woods: How to Survive and Get Back to Safety
+Lost in the Woods Survival: How to Survive and Get Back to Safety

 Getting lost in the wilderness while camping or hiking is one of the most common reasons people learn survival skills, even if they don't think of themselves as survivalists.
 And if you like to camp, hike, or hunt, wilderness survival skills are essential indeed, even if the world as we know it doesn't end.

 Preparation is a must in any survival situation or before you find yourself caught in one including when out camping in the woods.
-So here are some tips for you to take note and have handy if you ever get lost in the woods:
+So here are some lost in the woods tips for you to take note and have handy if you find yourself in this situation:

 1. Notify Some People of Your Hike